au5ton/subtitle-helper/README.md

 ## TODO

+- [ ] Extract the subtitles in a file from Plex's database
 - [ ] If a file already has subtitles (either embedded or adjacent to the MKV file):
   - [ ] Extract all the subtitles from the MKV file
   - [ ] Run `ffsubsync` on the MKV file and extracted subtitle file